-- National Park Service: Fee Free Day – When the National Park Service celebrates its birthday on August 25th, the gift is all yours: free admission!
-Rapid City is blessed with multiple National Parks and Monuments nearby, making free entrance or cave tours at Badlands National Park, Wind Cave National Park, Devils Tower National Monument or Jewel Cave National Monument a perfect way to celebrate America’s Best Idea.
+- National Park Service: Fee Free Day – When the National Park Service celebrates its birthday on August 25th, the gift is all yours - free admission!
+Rapid City is blessed with multiple National Parks and Monuments nearby.
+Free entrance or cave tours at Badlands National Park, Wind Cave National Park, Devils Tower National Monument or Jewel Cave National Monument make for a perfect way to celebrate America’s Best Idea.

 STELLAR SEASONAL EVENTS

-Events in Rapid City are happening year-round, but these two events top the list for the summer season.
+Events in and around Rapid City are happening year-round, but these three events top the list for the summer season.

 - Central States Fair: Funnel cakes, corndogs, midway rides and grandstand shows – classic summer fun just doesn’t get any better than the Annual Central States Fair & Rodeo in Rapid City.
 With everything from motocross to barrel races, livestock shows to live concerts and more food-on-a-stick than you can imagine, it’s a 10-day extravaganza with everything you love about life in South Dakota.